 - have completed a ‘Restitution of tuition fee’ form.
 (There are separate forms for MBO and VAVO)

 Forms can be downloaded from www.ib-groep.nl.
 Apply for restitution before January 31, of the school year in which you wish to continue receiving it.
 For the 2017-2018 school year, this means you must have applied for it by January 31, 2018.

 Five Years of Legal Residence

-To prove that you have been living here for at least five years (with a maximum interruption of six months), you must be able to submit the document ‘long-term residence of citizens of the Union’ or else your history of registration in the various municipalities that you have lived in.
+You need to be able to prove that you have been living here for at least five years (with a maximum interruption of six months).
+To do this, you must submit the ‘long-term residence of citizens of the Union’ document.
+If you fail to do so, there will be no history of your registration in the various municipalities you have lived in in the Netherlands.

 Do not forget that you will have to take out health care insurance if you take on a job, as you risk a hefty fine if you don’t.